 When you do this, WordPress will start downloading all update files for each plugin requiring an update.
 After downloading, WordPress will apply the files to each plugin accordingly.

 After this process completes, head to the live version of your site and make sure everything’s running correctly and without errors.
 If all is well, click again on the update icon on your top toolbar.
-You’ll notice that the number shown next to the icon has decreased by the amount of plugins that were updated.
+You’ll notice that the number shown next to the icon has decreased by the number of plugins that were updated.

 How to Update WordPress Themes